AngyDev/threejs-offset/README.md

 6. Adds the new position in the correct position of the new object (this is a clone of the initial object)
 7. At the end calculates the new normals with the new positions and completes the new object
 8. Creates a mesh from the new objects

+## Issues
+- The process can be slow when trying to load relatively complex models with a lot of faces.
+If you want, you can move the files `offsetObjectHash` and `hashTable` to a node.js server.
+- The process does not work in some cases, for example, with a sphere.
+I'm working on it.
+If you have some ideas on how to improve it, please open an issue, I appreciate that.

 ## Setup

 If you want to start the application locally: